 Since ML algorithms are built around finding patterns, they’re heavily dependent on data.
 This explains why machine learning applications saw a significant uptick in the 2010s, when data acquisition, storage, and processing became sufficiently inexpensive to enable a host of new applications.

 Today, machine learning examples can be found in facial recognition programs, autonomous driving projects, and natural-language user interfaces like Amazon’s Alexa and Apple’s Siri.
 At Acerta, our data scientists are using machine learning to help automakers find the earliest indicators of future product failures.

 What is Data Science?

 The newest and arguable most “buzzwordy” of our three concepts, data science is a multi-disciplinary field that includes statistics, machine learning, and data analytics.
-Although some have suggested that ‘data scientist’ is just “a sexed-up term for a statistician,” there are important differences between statistics and data science.
+Although some have suggested that ‘data scientist’ is just “a fancy term for a statistician,” there are important differences between statistics and data science.

 Statistics is about extracting as much information as possible from small amounts of data.

 Consequently, the most common tools in statistics are designed to defend against drawing faulty inferences, such as the t-test, the F-test, or regression analysis.
 In contrast, data science is about dealing with data volumes that are large enough to require different methods, such as machine learning.
 That’s because the risk of making a faulty inference goes down with larger datasets, but it also hides in new places and hence requires new tools to mitigate.